|Nutrition Facts (per serving)|

-Melt the butter in a small skillet.
-Add the onions and saute them gently over medium-low heat for about 5 to 10 minutes, or until translucent.
+Melt the butter over medium-low heat in a small skillet.
+Add the onion and sauté gently over medium-low heat for 7 to 10 minutes, or until translucent.

 Heat enough olive oil to generously cover the bottom of a skillet or griddle.
-Add the potato cakes and cook slowly over medium heat, about 5 to 10 minutes per side, until deep golden-brown and crisp.
+Add the potato cakes and cook slowly over medium heat, about about 8 minutes per side, or until deep golden-brown and crisp.
 Serve the maakouda warm.

 Alternatively, press all of the potato mixture into hot oil in a large skillet, and cook as a single large maakouda.
 To turn, gently loosen the maakouda all around with a spatula.
 Place a large plate over the frying pan, and turn both the plate and frying pan upside down.
-Add a little more oil to the fyring pan and carefully slide the potato cake back into the pan to cook the bottom half.
+Add a little more oil to the frying pan and carefully slide the potato cake back into the pan to cook the bottom half.